-Pinecone Angel Ornaments are a charming Christmas nature craft for kids.
+Pine Cone Angel Ornaments are a charming Christmas nature craft for kids.
 This ornament is simple, sweet, and fun for crafters of all ages.
-Best of all, it requires minimal materials, most of them found on the forest floor.
+Best of all, it requires minimal supplies, most of which are found on the forest floor.

-After gathering supplies outside, use the hot glue to attach a buckeye nut or acorn to a pinecone.
-Secure 2 maple seeds to each side of the pinecone, fanning them upward to create wings.
+1. After gathering supplies outside, use the hot glue gun to attach a buckeye nut or acorn to a pine cone.
+Secure 2 maple seeds to each side of the pine cone, fanning them upward to create wings.

 More Nature Craft Ornaments

-Click the images below to view more lovely nature craft ornaments.
+Click the images below to view more lovely nature craft ornaments for kids.